Tigersame/SuperAdventure/README_MINIKIT.md

-# Super Adventure - Farcaster Mini App
+# Farcaster MiniAdv - Farcaster Mini App

-A text-based RPG adventure game converted to run as a Farcaster Mini App using MiniKit.
+A text-based RPG adventure game built as a Farcaster Mini App using MiniKit.

 ## Setup